-(ii) Impairment on financial assets and contract assets
+(ii) Impairment on financial assets

-The Group applies the expected credit losses ("ECL") model on all financial assets and contract assets that are subject to impairment.
-The Group's loan and interest receivables, trade receivables, contract assets recognised and measured under HKFRS 15, deposits and other receivables, pledged bank deposits and bank balances and cash fall within the scope of ECL model.
+The Group applies the expected credit losses ("ECL") model on all financial assets that are subject to impairment.
+The Group's loan and interest receivables and trade receivables recognised and measured under HKFRS 15, deposits and other receivables, pledged bank deposits and bank balances and cash fall within the scope of ECL model.